csm-aut/csm/README.md

 # Getting the Latest Code

-Click the Download Zip button on the right to download csm-master.zip.
-The file can be unzip on Linux system using 'unzip csm-master.zip'.
+Click the Download ZIP button on the right to download csm-master.zip.

+'unzip csm-master.zip'.